 - Keep copies of all communications with venues.
 Mistakes happen.
 Keep copies of emails, keep telephone logs of conversations and be prepared to pull these out if you need to clarify any issues.
 You never know when you may need these documents.

-Many wedding planners like Naturally Chic offer consultation services.
-Even if you are not wanting to have a wedding coordinator present on your wedding day, you may benefit from hiring a coordinator for just an hour or two to discuss specific issues such as venues and contracts.
+At Naturally Chic we also offer a “Getting Started” Service where we will assist you from the start to find the venue best suited for you!
+There’s no obligation to do any other services once you’ve found your venue.
+However, Naturally Chic also offers consultation services.
+Even if you are not wanting to have a wedding coordinator present on your wedding day, you may benefit from hiring us for just an hour or two to discuss specific issues such as venues and contracts.

-For more information on our wedding planning and design services contact us at 1.888.679.0956 or firstname.lastname@example.org or via website at http://www.naturallychic.ca.
+For more information on our wedding planning and design services contact us at 1.888.679.0956 or email@example.com or via our Naturally Chic site.

-Posted: March 16th, 2011 under Banff wedding, wedding planner Banff, Wedding Tips.
+Posted: March 16th, 2011 under Banff wedding, Canadian Rocky Mountain wedding, wedding planner Banff, Wedding Tips.

-Tags: Banff wedding, Banff wedding planner, choosing your wedding venue, day of wedding coordination, Naturally Chic, tips to choosing a wedding venue, Wedding Tips
+Tags: banff and canmore wedding, Banff wedding, Banff wedding planner, booking your wedding venue, Canadian Rocky Mountain wedding tips, choosing your wedding venue, day of wedding coordination, Naturally Chic, tips to choosing a wedding venue, Wedding Tips